 Fundamental to the health of our entire being is the health of our Heart.
 Many families carry a history of high blood pressure, high cholesterol, and/or heart disease and the typical American diet is one of the greatest contributors to high incidences of cardiovascular diseases in this country.
 Some of us suffer from symptoms related to heart problems: fatigue after light exertion, shortness of breath, heart pain, and palpitations.
 Hypothyroid diseases can also increase the chances for heart disease.

 In spite of this, most people are simply unaware that they have a heart problem.
 With Chinese Medicine, a person does not need to already have heart disease symptoms for heart problems to be diagnosed and treated.

 Chinese doctors historically were paid to preserve the health of the people; when they became ill, this implied that the doctors have been remiss on their responsibilities.

 All Traditional Chinese Medicine practitioners see symptoms such as anxiety and insomnia as indicative of heart energy weakness.
 They observe the shape and appearance of the patient’s tongue (the heart is mirrored at the tip, and the tongue’s color suggest the health of the blood in the body), and palpate the pulse (heart energy is reflected on the first position on the left side).
 When weakness is experienced in a meridian, the practitioner places needles on specific acupuncture points in order to correct the weakness and help balance the energy of the body.

 Powerful Chinese herbal remedies are also available to aid the blood and energy of the meridian of the heart and the entire body of the patient.
-A qualified herbal practitioner or acupuncturist in Boca Raton can determine the right formula to use.
+A qualified herbal practitioner or acupuncturist in Bellingham can determine the right formula to use.

 Some commonly used herbal remedies to tonify heart energy: